drpetersonfernandes/SimpleZipDrive/ReadMe.md

 This application allows you to mount ZIP archive files as virtual drives or directories on your Windows system using the DokanNet library.
 It provides read-only access to the contents of the ZIP file as if it were a regular part of your filesystem.

-This version accesses the source ZIP file via a file stream directly from disk.
+It accesses the source ZIP file via a file stream directly from disk.
 This approach supports very large archives without consuming excessive RAM for the archive itself, regardless of its size.

 For files *within* the ZIP archive, when an application (like an emulator) opens a file for reading, its entire decompressed content is cached into an in-memory stream.
 This significantly speeds up random access reads required by many applications.